royak/docker_submission/README.md

-# crossMoDA Challenge - MICCAI 2021
+# LNQ Challenge - MICCAI 2023
-Example docker container for the crossMoDA Challenge organized as part of MICCAI 2021.
-The script simply thresholds hrT2 images to "predict" the VS and cochlea.
+Example docker container for the LNQ Challenge organized as part of MICCAI 2023.
 ## Build the Docker image
 `Dockerfile` contains all the information used to create the Docker container.
 Speficically, it uses the `continuumio/miniconda` image and installs additionnal Python libraries.
 Then, it automatically executes a dummy algorithm `src/run_inference.py` on all the scans located in `/input/` and write the results in `/output/`.